Free yourself! How to unlock a phone from the icy hands of your wireless carrier

 Unlocking a Verizon phone

 Even though Verizon uses CDMA instead of GSM for channel access, most of Big Red’s devices come with an unlocked SIM card slot.
-According to Verizon, its 4G LTE devices aren’t locked, and if you want to bring one of them to another carrier, there is no code you need to rejigger the phone’s radios for other networks.
+According to Verizon, its 4G LTE devices aren’t locked, and if you want to bring one of them to another carrier, there is no code you need to rejig the phone’s radios for other networks.

 Even though SIM-equipped Verizon phones can be used on AT&T, T-Mobile, or other GSM carriers, the phone will need to have roaming GSM radios in order to make phone calls and send texts in the United States.
 While most recent Verizon handsets will work just fine on American GSM bands, your mileage will vary when it comes to LTE support.

 The procedure’s a bit different for postpaid 3G devices on Verizon’s network.
 Most aren’t locked, but require that you enter a code — either “000000” or “123456” — to enable third-party cellular compatibility.
-Verizon’s specially branded World Devices, on the other hand, can’t be unlocked without the assistance of a store tech, which you can request by dialling the company’s support line at 800-922-0204.
+Verizon’s specially branded World Devices, on the other hand, can’t be unlocked without the assistance of a store tech, which you can request by dialing the company’s support line at 800-922-0204.

 Unlocking a prepaid device can get a bit dicier.
-A vast majority of the prepaid 3G phones on Verizon can be unlocked with the code “000000” or “123456,” but Verizon’s off-the-shelf Phone-in-the-Box prepaid handsets are locked into the network for 12 months after activation.
+A vast majority of the prepaid 3G phones on Verizon can be unlocked with the code “000000” or “123456,” but Verizon’s off-the-shelf Phone-in-the-Box prepaid handsets (whether 4G or 3G) are locked into the network for 12 months after activation, or until the amount of payment specified on the back of the box have been exceeded.
 And, as with Verizon’s World Phones, you have to call Verizon support at 888-294-6804 in order to start the process.

 Unlocking an AT&T phone

-The process of unlocking a phone from AT&T is a bit more complicated than with Verizon — but while you’ll need to jump through a few more hoops, it’s still not a difficult process to complete.
+The process of unlocking a phone from AT&T is a bit more complicated than with Verizon.
+But while you’ll need to jump through a few more hoops, it’s still not a difficult process to complete.

 Here’s the checklist of prerequisites you’ll need to meet in order to unlock your AT&T handset:

-- The device in question must be from AT&T.
+- The device in question must work on AT&T’s networks.

 - If you’re a current customer, your current contract or installment plan must be fully paid off (including early termination fees).
+If not, pay off your plan early and wait 24 hours before making a request.

-- It must not have been reported lost or stolen.
+- It must not have been reported lost or stolen, or involved in fraud.

 - It must be attached to an account with “good standing” — i.e., one not associated with fraudulent activity.